cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

     // on the forwarding path
     // and reduce the forwarding by the first element

-  // Here we must call the core sendPacket providing the correct Payload --> Need to construct the payload
+  // Here we must call the core sendPacket providing the correct forwardingPayload --> Need to construct the payload
   //construct payload

-  ForwardingPayload= FungibleTokenPacketDataV2 {
+  forwardingPayload= FungibleTokenPacketDataV2 {
     tokens: receivedTokens,
     sender: receiver
     receiver: finalReceiver